mushtaque786/NYC_311_Service-Requests-Analysis/README.md

 Please note: For the below statements you need to state the Null and Alternate and then provide a statistical test to accept or reject the Null Hypothesis along with the corresponding ‘p-value’.

-Whether the average response time across complaint types is similar or not (overall) Are the type of complaint or service requested and location related?
+Whether the average response time across complaint types is similar or not (overall) Are the type of complaint or service requested and location related?<br>
 <b>
 Dataset Description :
 </b>